Buckie9797/Buckie9797.github.io/README.md

-theme: jekyll-theme-time-machine

  &#x1F4D8;General Rules&#x1F4D8;

     Use common sense.

 You need a valid RP reason to damage or arrest any player, You may only kill someone in self-defense if they have damaged you first.

 If there is a job-specific rule category for a job, the rules for jobs prioritize other rules.

 Any way of baiting or convincing player who don't know better to break rules will result in a warn/jail and or ban depending on severity

 Staff is here to help.
 If there is no rule listed or its specifications, Staff may tell you what is and isn't allowed.

 Spamming of any kind is not allowed.

 Do not disconnect, suicide, change jobs, change names to get out of a roleplay/staff situation.

 Scamming is not allowed.
 HooptyRp we are not responsible for any issues with real currency for in-game currency transactions.

  Displaying personal information such as phone numbers, emails, addresses, & IPs is not allowed even if it's just a joke.

 The only real-life transaction allowed is in-game items for store purchases (Ex: Money for ranks, etc.)

 Abuse of props to minge/block of entities or players & any other malicious ways is not allowed

 Players may only own one base

 Scripting of any form Macros, aimbot, esp isn't allowed

-Building & Basing rules
+&#x1F4D8;Building & Basing rules&#x1F4D8;

 Too avoid getting raided while building you must post a visible building sign as 40 font or above, on the building.